 This website was created in order to review all the various seed boxes on the web, to help you differentiate the best boxes from the rest.

 I want to make the reviews on this site completely impartial and free from bias.
-All reviews are done independantly, I take out a 1 month trial with each seedbox, which is fully paid for with my money.
+All reviews are done independantly, I take out a 1 month trial with each seedbox, which is fully paid for with my own money, no free trial, no comp account.
 They are not aware that the box is intended for review, so the seedbox is exactly the same service and support as a typical customer seedbox.

 Unlike other seedbox review sites, I don’t just write up the list of features and specs of the seedbox company and then recommend the seedbox that pays the biggest commission.
-I actually use seedboxes daily, and thoroughly test drive the seedbox to report back how it actually performs.
+I actually use seedboxes daily for up to a month and report my findings.
+This is why you’ll see actual screenshots of use – unlike other seedbox review sites.

 For the sake of comparisons I will take out a seedbox in the $10 range, $10 is the typical price most people pay for a seedbox.
 The seedbox is then filled up daily or every 2 days with fresh torrents from the homepage of various tracker until the storage is full.
 I monitor the UL and DL regularly and save the stats.

-I check for plugin installation, in paticular I check for plex & openVPN.
+I check for plugin installation, in particular I check for plex & openVPN.

 For a seedbox to be crowned the best seedbox, it can’t just be down to my personal opinion.
 So the review system factors in user reviews into the ranking algorithm as well.
 Each user review is weighted equally as the editorial review so it’s a truly democratic process.
 This is unique to this site as I want to truly offer impartial reviews to rank the best seedboxes.